aiyogg/sse-bond/README.md

 need some extra binary lib:
-- python-magic-bin - for magic
+- antiword - for textract